SCPR/kpcc-data-team/data/rail-graph/ontime_writeup.md

 The system ignores buses that were more than 20 minutes early or more than an hour late, and the first and last stops are also ignored.

 Data collection works differently for trains.
 When a train arrives more than five minutes late, or is cancelled, an employee at the Rail Operations Control Center makes a paper record.
 Those records are eventually entered into an electronic databases.
 According to Restreppo, "we may miss logging one or two delays but it’s a rare occurrence."
-The collection method changed in September 2011, and now relies less on sometimes inscrutable handwritten notes.
+The collection method changed in September 2011, and no longer relies on handwritten notes.

-Restreppo says that the price tag on the Metro's data efforts is unknown.
+Restreppo says that the price tag on the Metro's data collection efforts is unknown.

 Richard Anderson, who studies transit at Imperial College London, says that some systems have moved towards "passenger dealy metrics", which gauge the impact of transit service for riders.
 Buses that are late but fairly regular may not incovenice riders, the thinking goes.
 The Metro doesn't track such metrics, according to Restreppo.